Joserra13/smartHome/RaspberryPi/README.md

 You can follow the [instructions] to download composer in the offical site.

-But, in case for a quick install, go to the terminal and type these commands:
+But, in case for a quick install, go to the terminal, **create a folder**, move inside that folder and type these commands:
 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
 php -r "if (hash_file('sha384', 'composer-setup.php') === '55ce33d7678c5a611085589f1f3ddf8b3c52d662cd01d4ba75c0ee0459970c2200a51f492d557530c71c15d8dba01eae') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"